 The complex part of installing the professional ceramic coating is applying the product.
 Since there are several brands and unique types of professional coating, each one requires individual recommended steps.
 However, the general process follows these guidelines:

-- First layer: The first layer of ceramic pro coating is then applied in two-foot by two-foot sections.
+The first layer of ceramic pro coating is then applied in two-foot by two-foot sections.
 The process is tedious and time-consuming.
-In fact, it can take up to 8 hours or more to complete an average sized car.
+In fact, it can take up to 8 hours or more to complete an average-sized car.

 When the product has been completely installed, the vehicle will take some time to cure.
 Most professional installers will keep the vehicle overnight, then release it back to the owner.